openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

      - React
      - Remove as part of full LMS/CMS frontend replatforming

-(Note that this table excludes HTML templates.
-Templates are part of the frontend, but they are dynamically rendered by the Web application and therefore must be handled differently than static assets.)
+*Note: this table excludes HTML templates.
+Templates are part of the frontend, but they are dynamically rendered by the Web application and therefore must be handled differently than static assets.*

 So, with the exception of XBlock fragments and pip-installed assets, which are very simple for edx-platform to handle, we plan to eventually remove all edx-platform static frontend assets.
 However, given the number of remaining edx-platform frontends and speed at which they are currently being replatformed, estimates for completion of this process range from one to five years.
 Thus, in the medium term future, we feel that timeboxed improvements to how edx-platform handles static assets are worthwhile, especially when they address an acute pain point.

 In particular, three recent issues have surfaced in Developer Experience Working Group discussions, each with some mitigations involving static assets:

 .. list-table::
+   :header-rows: 1

    * - Problem
      - Potential solutions